cyops-se/safe-import/README.md

 # safe-import
 https://github.com/cyops-se/safe-import

 __IMPORTANT!
 The safe-import project, including all sibling repositories are, is in very early development and highly unstable.
-NO NOT USE ... yet :)__
+DO NOT USE ... yet :)__

+Installation instructions can be found [here](#installation)

 ## Introduction
 Sensitive systems, like Industrial Automation and Control Systems (IACS or ICS), must be protected from unauthorized access.
 This usually means isolation from other networks including the Internet.